matthewcoming/Mattoc/howto/howtogit.md

 As the diagram shows, `feature` and `develop` are in the same state "H" they were before your typo fixing commit "I".
 Also, both of these branches are now *parents* of `master`.
 The branches are up-to-date with master because all previous changes made in the branches are present in master.

 Okay, so we understand the problem.
-In order to unfuck your git repo, your best option is to either:
+In order to fix your git repo, your best option is to either:

 1. Resetting HEAD, checking out develop, and committing